gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Kotlin DSL improvements

-Gradle's [Kotlin DSL](userguide/kotlin_dsl.html) provides an alternative syntax to the Groovy DSL with an enhanced editing experience in supported IDEs — superior content assistance, refactoring, documentation and more.
+Gradle's [Kotlin DSL](userguide/kotlin_dsl.html) provides an alternative syntax to the Groovy DSL with an enhanced editing experience in supported IDEs — superior content assistance, refactoring, documentation, and more.

 #### Version catalogs for plugins in the `plugins {}` block